mastaehe/bonsaiai.github.io/source/includes/inkling-reference/_schemas.html.md

 The syntax for a constrained type is the same for schema fields and placeholder expressions.

-To the right are some examples of type constraints as they could appear in a schema definition.
+In the code panel are some examples of type constraints as they could appear in a schema definition.
 Curly braces delineate the range expression.

 Inkling supports **numeric range expressions** and **value list range expressions**.